 As producers and packagers continue to embrace new printing possibilities made available by digital printing technology, there is every reason to think they are just beginning to scratch the surface.
-As digital methods become more cost-effective and facilitate larger production runs, use of the technology is expected to proliferate.
+As digital methods become more cost-effective and facilitate larger production runs, the use of the technology is expected to proliferate.

 The packaging industry responds to technology in much the same way other businesses do.

-By integrating state of the art techniques and materials, packagers continue to push the envelope on consumer presentations.
+By integrating state-of-the-art techniques and materials, packagers continue to push the envelope on consumer presentations.
 Digital printing advances, in particular, furnish game-changing capabilities for producers and packagers, who are embracing digital solutions in increasing numbers.